· Muhammed Ali · .md

 Characteristics of WebSockets

-- WebSockets doesn’t need any special browsers to function; it works on all browsers.
+• WebSockets don't need any special browsers to function; it works on all browsers.

-WebSockets is used when you want to build any kind of real-time application, ranging from complex applications, such as multiplayer games played on the internet, to less complex ones, such as chat applications.
+WebSockets are used when you want to build any kind of real-time chat application, ranging from complex applications, such as multiplayer games played on the internet, to less complex ones, such as chat applications.

-An alternative method of building a chat application without using WebSockets is using JavaScript to query the database after a few seconds to get current data from the chatbox.
+An alternative method of building a chat app without using WebSockets is to use JavaScript to query the database after a few seconds to get current data from the chatbox.
+For example, you could add a database connection to store messages in a chat log.
 As you can imagine, this is not scalable because if there are thousands of users, the number of requests it could generate might cause the server to crash.
-Additionally, this method will not when you want to build something like a video call application.
+Additionally, this method will not work when you want to build something like a video call application.

 Using WebSockets in Django utilizes asynchronous Python and Django channels, making the process straightforward.
 Using Django channels, you can create an ASGI server, and then create a group where users can send text messages to all the other users in the group in real time.
 This way, you are not communicating with a particular user, but with a group, multiple users can be added.